A World-Class Breast Surgeon in Oregon

 Facing breast cancer and the disfigurement it bears is heartbreaking for many women.
 Breast reconstruction following breast cancer surgery can be physically and emotionally rewarding for women.
 Reconstruction of a breast that has been partially or completely removed is possible through a combination of plastic surgery techniques.
-Breast reconstruction following a mastectomy involves a number of procedures that are performed in multiple stages.
-Having a plastic surgeon involved in your case prior to a mastectomy is beneficial.
+Breast reconstruction in Eugene, Oregon, following a mastectomy involves a number of procedures that are performed in multiple stages.
+Having an experienced plastic surgeon such as Dr. Mark Jewell involved in your case prior to a mastectomy is beneficial.
 Reconstruction can be performed immediately after the cancer operation or delayed; the timing of your reconstruction depends upon the cancer treatments recommended for you and your choice to pursue your options for reconstruction.

 What does breast reconstruction do?